R2xpdGNo/SMSPAM/README.md

 ###### Bulk Message
 Bulk messaging will send a single message to EVERYBODY in your contacts Bulk Spam will will spam EVERYBODY in your contacts

+## Disclaimer
+All materialcas, source code, and guides are for educational purposes only and should not be used for malicious intent.